CyberArcenal/collectly/README.md

 - **Debtor Directory** – searchable, paginated list of all borrowers with contact details and outstanding debt.
 - **Credit Checks** – internal scoring based on payment history and overdue flags; full audit log of every check.
 - **Debtor Groups / Segments** – create groups (VIP, High‑Risk, etc.) and assign debtors for targeted collections.
+- **State Transitions** – automatic handling of borrower activation/deactivation, which updates all related debts (e.g., marks active loans as defaulted upon deactivation).

 ### Loans & Debts
 - **Active Loans** – view all active debts with days left, filter by due date range or remaining amount.
 - **Overdue Accounts** – dedicated page with penalty application, bulk reminders, and partial payments.
 - **Closed Loans** – archive of fully paid debts with summary stats and ability to reopen.
-- **Loan Applications** – manage new loan requests; approval automatically creates an active debt.
+- **Loan Applications** – manage new loan requests; approval automatically creates an active debt and, if configured, generates a PDF loan agreement.
+- **Forgiveness & Corrections** – apply forgiveness with notifications, or correct total amounts without triggering forgiveness flows.
+- **State Transitions** – debt status changes (`active` → `overdue` → `defaulted` → `paid`) are managed by a dedicated transition service that applies penalties, sends notifications, updates credit scores, and prints receipts.

 ### Collections
 - **Payment Schedule** – calendar or list view of upcoming expected payments; mark payments as paid directly.
 - **Transaction Log** – complete history of all payments, exportable to CSV/JSON, with admin edit/delete.
 - **Payment Methods** – CRUD for payment types (Cash, Bank Transfer, etc.), set default, view usage stats.
+- **Payment State Transitions** – when a payment is created, it is automatically confirmed and applied to the debt within a transaction.
+Editing, deleting, or restoring a payment will **automatically adjust the debt's paid and remaining amounts** to maintain consistency, thanks to the payment transition service.

 ### Reports
 - **Aging Analysis** – AR aging buckets (0‑30, 31‑60, 61‑90, 90+ days) with bar chart and drill‑down to debts.